DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/GridSummaries/description.md

 1. Count the number of orders (summaryType of *"count"*)

-2. Determine the date of the first order (summaryType of *"min"*).
-This summary also customizes the displayed text in the [customizeText](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#customizeText) property
+2. Determine the date of the first order (summaryType of *"min"*)

 3. Calculate the total revenue (summaryType of *"sum"*).

-This summary also sets the value's display format in the [valueFormat](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#valueFormat) property.
+The second and the third demos use the [customizeText](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#customizeText) and [valueFormat](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#valueFormat) properties to customize the displayed text and set the value's display format, respectively.